Topsyturveydom

 Topsyturveydom (sometimes spelled Topsyturvydom or Topseyturveydom) is a one-act operetta by W. S. Gilbert with music by Alfred Cellier.
 Styled "an entirely original musical extravaganza", it is based on one of Gilbert's Bab Ballads, "My Dream".
 It opened on 21 March 1874 at the Criterion Theatre in London and ran until 17 April, for about 25 performances.
 This was the first work shown at the newly built Criterion, and it was played together with An American Lady, written and performed by Gilbert's friend, the dramatist and Fun magazine founder, Henry J. Byron.
 The musical score to Topsyturveydom does not survive, but amateur productions in recent decades have used newly composed scores or performed the work as a non-musical play.

-Advertisements for the work spelled the title "Topsyturveydom", whereas the license copy of the libretto, filed with the Lord Chamberlain's office, and now held in the British Library, spells it "Topsyturvydom".
+Advertisements for the work spelled the title "Topsyturveydom", whereas the license copy of the libretto, filed with the Lord Chamberlain's office, and now held in the British Library, spells it "Topsyturvydom", and the opening night programme had "Topseyturveydom".
 Topsyturveydom is set in a quasi-utopia (reminiscent of Gilbert's earlier Happy Arcadia (1872), or even Jonathan Swift's Gulliver's Travels), where things are the opposite of the norm.
 Party politics is lampooned, much as it would be two decades later in Gilbert and Sullivan's Utopia, Limited.
 As in that work, the king is a "detested" monarch.
 Gilbert also renews the idea of party politics working in a backwards way in Iolanthe, where the House of Lords is threatened with obsolescence by having its members selected by competitive examination.

 Background

 1874 was a busy year for both Gilbert and Cellier.
 Gilbert illustrated The Piccadilly Annual; supervised a revival of Pygmalion and Galatea; and, in addition to Topsyturveydom, wrote Charity, about the redemption of a fallen woman; Rosencrantz and Guildenstern, a parody of Hamlet; a dramatisation of Ought We to Visit Her? (a novel by Annie Edwardes), an adaptation from the French, Committed for Trial, another adaptation from the French called The Blue-Legged Lady; and a play, Sweethearts.
 He also wrote a Bab-illustrated story called "The Story of a Twelfth Cake" for the Graphic Christmas number.
-Cellier produced his most successful early work, a full length comic opera called The Sultan of Mocha.
+Cellier produced his most successful early work, a full-length comic opera called The Sultan of Mocha.
 Gilbert was either too busy to see his own show, or else, disappointed by its lack of success with audiences, he had put it out of his mind.
 In a letter to T. Edgar Pemberton, author of the 1903 book on the Criterion Theatre, Gilbert wrote: